ByteRookie/Efoilguide/README.md

 The guide is published via GitHub Pages.
 After your pull request is merged, the new location will appear on [the live site](https://github.com/).
 (Replace with the repository's GitHub Pages URL.)

 ## Local development
 No build step is required.
-Open `index.html` in a browser or serve the folder with any static file server.
+Serve the folder with a static file server—opening `index.html` directly may not load data.

 ### Quick Start

+If you only want to browse the live site, visit [efoil.guide](https://efoil.guide).
+The steps below run the site locally.

 Prerequisite: Node.js not required—this is a static site.
+You just need Python for a simple server.

 1. Clone the repository: